Were you mis-sold a Timeshare in Spain?

 Our team can also make claims against finance companies: Barclays Partner Finance, GE Money, First National, Consumer Lending Ltd and Shawbrook Bank Ltd.

 Call our friendly team for a non-obligatory discussion about your case: 0203 797 3060.

 No Win, No Fee

-Or Email us with a time for us to call you: email@example.com
+Or Email us with the best time for us to call you: firstname.lastname@example.org

-Our fees on a successful claim are 39% of the amount recovered, however with the fluctuations in the exchange rate and added interest, our clients normally receive an amount equivalent to their original deposit payment after all fees have been deducted.
+Our fees on a successful claim are 39% of the amount recovered, however with the fluctuations in the exchange rate and added interest, our clients normally receive an amount in excess of their original deposit payment.